anzbert/beat_pads/README.md

 - Supports virtual Midi connection to synthesizer apps on your device, such as FluidSynth
 - Built-In support for the popular finger drumming courses from XpressPads.com
 - And more...

-## Usage

-1. Connect USB cable to Host Device
-2. Slide down the Notification Menu and set the USB connection mode to 'Midi'
-3. If there is no Midi option available, your Android device likely has this setting in the Developer Menu (Search 'Android Developer Menu' on the internet for instructions)
-4. Once USB Midi mode is activated, refresh and tap device to connect

-Note: The Developer menu allows you to set the default USB connection mode to Midi, speeding up the process in the future

 ## Suggestions